CodingLife1024/blog-content/quotes-kafka-on-the-shore.md

-# Notes: Kafka on the Shore
+# Quotes: Kafka on the Shore
 ## 02/03/2025

 ```